openfun/jitsi-magnify/docs/tools.md

 ## Storybook

 To develop the components of the frontend library in isolation, you can use `yarn storybook` inside the `src/frontend` folder.
-It will start a storybook server that present each component in a separate page with some controls to interact with it.
+It will start a storybook server that presents each component in a separate page with some controls to interact with it.
 This works by writing a story for each component.
 Stories are located also in the folder of the component they present.

 ## CSS modules